emilknudstrup/tracit/docs/source/usage.rst

 Creating input structures
 ---------------------------
 First we want to create two structures: one for the parameters and one for the data.
-We do this using the functions :py:func:`tracit.par_struct` and :py:func:`tracit.dat_struct`.
+We do this using the functions :py:func:`tracit.structure.par_struct` and :py:func:`tracit.structure.dat_struct`.

 This would be done as in the example below.
 Here we have a 2-planet system with RVs from 2 different spectrographs, and light curves from 2 different photometers.